 However, it’s important to remember that animal study subjects are not representative of humans.
 And when you look at similar research conducted on human subjects, the evidence is much less convincing.

 Yes, glutamine is a necessary component for your muscle growth.
-Glutamine supplementation, however, is not.
+Isolated glutamine supplementation, however, is not.

 Glutamine is already present in large amounts in the most common protein sources.
 So if you’re a healthy adult who is consuming adequate amounts of protein, there’s no good reason to add extra glutamine into the mix.
 There’s no evidence that this isolated amino acid on its own is going to do anything extra, even if it’s in high amounts.